The-Politico/interactive-news-developer-guide/budget.md

-# BUDGE
+# BUDGET

 Everything goes in the budget.
 The budget helps us clearly communicate to the newsroom what we are working on.

 ---